Lectito

 Markdown

-Convert article to Markdown with YAML frontmatter:
+Convert an article to Markdown:

 use lectito_core::parse;